IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 Finally, specify a `name` for your sequence (optional) and click the `Save Action Sequence` and afterwards the `Done` button.
 To test the sequence select it and click the `Run This Sequence` button.

-Specify the following input and click the `Run With This Value` button:
+Specify the following input and click the `Run with this Value` button:

 ```json
 {